Nonconvex High-Dimensional Time-Varying Coefficient Estimation for Noisy High-Frequency Observations with a Factor Structure: A simulation study

-Figure \ref{Beta_simulation} plots the log max, $\ell_1$, and $\ell_2$ norm errors of the FATEN-LASSO, FATEC-LASSO, TED, and LASSO estimators with $n=1170, 7800, 23400$.
-As seen in Figure \ref{Beta_simulation}, the estimation errors of the FATEN-LASSO estimator are decreasing as the sample size $n$ increases.
-As expected, the FATEN-LASSO estimator outperforms other estimators for all error norms.
+Figure \ref{Beta_simulation} plots the log max, $\ell_1$, and $\ell_2$ norm errors of FATEN-LASSO and the benchmark estimators with $n=1170, 4680, 23400$.
+As seen in Figure \ref{Beta_simulation}, the estimation errors of FATEN-LASSO decrease as the sample size $n$ increases.
+As expected, FATEN-LASSO performs best overall among the eleven estimators across the three error norms.
 This may be because only the FATEN-LASSO estimator can fully handle the factor structure in the covariate process, the microstructure noise of high-frequency data, and the time variation in the coefficient process.
-We note that the TED and LASSO estimators are not consistent.
+In contrast, TED and LASSO estimators are not consistent.
 One possible explanation for this is that the proportion of the noise in log-returns increases as the sample size $n$ increases.
-These results indicate that the proposed FATEN-LASSO estimator can help deal with the strongly correlated structure of the covariates, microstructure noises, and time-varying coefficient process when estimating high-dimensional integrated coefficients.
-In Appendix \ref{simulation-rank0}, we reported the performance of the FATEN-LASSO and FATEC-LASSO estimators when the rank $r$ is always selected as $0$.
-FATEN-LASSO still shows the best performance.
-From this result, we can conclude that when the covariates are strongly correlated, the factor-adjusted scheme improves the performance.
-Details can be found in Appendix \ref{simulation-rank0}.
+These results suggest that the proposed FATEN-LASSO estimator can effectively handle the strongly correlated structure of the covariates, microstructure noise, and the time-varying coefficient process when estimating high-dimensional integrated coefficients. {In Appendix \ref{SEC-sensitivity}, we conduct a sensitivity analysis for the tuning parameters used in the FATEN-LASSO estimator.
+The results show that the estimator is reasonably stable in most cases, although some tuning parameters require more careful selection than others.
+Nevertheless, both the in-sample criterion and the out-of-sample $R^2$ criterion lead to relatively small estimation errors overall.}